Participation of medical professionals in American executions: Botched executions

 Possibly botched executions include those of Stanley Williams, Ángel Nieves Díaz, and others.
 The only execution by lethal injection that failed to kill the condemned prisoner in the United States occurred on September 15, 2009, in Ohio, when executioners attempted and then aborted the execution of Romell Broom, leading to the implementation of a one-drug method.
-More than six decades earlier, on May 3, 1946, an unsuccessful attempt at the electrocution of Willie Francis, then aged 17, led to an appeal to the U.S. Supreme Court to reject a second attempt at electrocuting Francis, which failed by a 5-4 vote in Francis v.
+More than six decades earlier, on May 3, 1946, an unsuccessful attempt at the electrocution of Willie Francis, then aged 17, led to an appeal to the U.S. Supreme Court to reject a second attempt at electrocuting Francis, which failed by a 5–4 vote in Francis v.
 Resweber, resulting in Francis' successful electrocution just over a year later, on May 9, 1947.

 In many of these executions, the result of the error has been that executions have taken many times as long as they should have – in one case, the execution of Christopher Newton, an execution took up to two hours to complete, fifteen times longer than average; ideally, executions should be completed within about eight minutes.
 Some have claimed that such executions may have induced excruciating pain, a possible violation of the Eighth Amendment.
 This has been argued in the Supreme Court case Hill v.
 McDonough.
 Errors occurring in these botched executions include the incorrect placing of IV lines, and injection of too little anaesthetic, reported in one study to have been consistent with awareness in 43% (21 executions) of the forty-nine executions in the study.

 Since the reinstatement of capital punishment in 1976, there have been, according to one study, forty-one possibly botched executions.
-On, January 7, 2008, the Supreme Court of the United States heard oral arguments in Baze v.
+On, January 7, 2008, the U.S. Supreme Court heard oral arguments in Baze v.
 Rees, a case challenging the three-drug cocktail used for many executions by lethal injection.
 The respondent's lawyer, Roy T. Englert, Jr., referred to the Death Penalty Information Center's list of "botched" executions.
 He criticized it because a majority of the executions on the list, according to respondent, "did not involve the infliction of pain, but were only delayed by technical problems (e.g., difficulty in finding a suitable vein)".
 However, the petitioners' attorney disagreed.

 Legal implications

 Some death penalty states allow physician participation in executions and a few even require it.
 To protect participating physicians from license challenges for violating ethics codes, states commonly provide legal immunity and promise anonymity.
-The North Carolina Supreme Court ruled 4-3 that the Medical Board cannot discipline doctors who participate in executions, stating that the statutes providing for lethal injection are superior to ethical guides.
+The North Carolina Supreme Court ruled 4–3 that the Medical Board cannot discipline doctors who participate in executions, stating that the statutes providing for lethal injection are superior to ethical guides.